 Competition.
 When there are hundreds of applicants to a role, you need to stand out.

 Fancy fonts and CV buzzwords only get you so far.
 Recruiters are immune to them – they’ve seen it all.

 The content in your CV will always shine through.
-With the right selection of workscopes and organisation of the information, you can control the story.
+With the right selection of work experiences and organisation of information, you can control your story.

 There’s an art here.
 A craft you can master to further your career.

 News agencies do it all the time.
 They tweak the selection of words to completely change the perspective of the story.
 Take this screenshot from WSJ for example: